I love pool, how about you?

 Hathaway Maverick 7-foot Pool & Table Tennis Multi Game

-Top Combination Pool And Dining Choice:
+Top Combination for Pool and Dining Choice:

 Dual purposing things is often a great way to save space.
 The issue is when manufacturers feel it is okay to make something that is deficient in one or both aspects when selling it.